Tax Issues when moving from New Zealand to Canada

 ● The Canadian tax authority is Canada Revenue Authority (CRA).

 ● Canada’s equivalent of Kiwisaver is called a Registered Retirement Savings Plan (RRSP).
 Contribution is not mandatory, but you are given a tax break for all contributions made each year.
 Income grows tax free and is taxed upon withdrawal.
 While emigrating is one of the reasons that you can cash out your Kiwisaver plan, there is no way to transfer between Kiwisaver and an RRSP.

 ● Canada’s personal tax return is called the T1 return.
 ALL individuals within Canada with income over about $14,000 will file one.
 The tax rates vary by Province and go up to round 53%.
 There is a tax-free amount of around $14,000.

 - Canada has a public pension plan (CPP) and an unemployment insurance plan (EI) that is mandatory.
 Both employers and employees contribute to it.
-An amount will be deducted from your Canadian sourced-pay cheque which will amount to up to 7% of your income.
+An amount will be deducted from your Canadian sourced-pay cheque which will amount to up to 8% of your income.
 Temporary residents of Canada will contribute, even if you can’t every claim on these plans!

 - Canada has a federal Goods and Services Tax of 5% which applied to most things, but excludes insurance, fresh groceries, medical, education, and financial services.
 BC, SK, MB and Quebec all have additional provincial sales taxes (PST, RST or QST) for an addition of up to 9.975% on top of the federal 5%, but the things that are taxed vary by Province.
 Ontario and the Maritime provinces have “Harmonized Sales Tax” (HST) at 13% in Ontario and 15% in the Maritimes – this replaced the 5% GST.
 In addition, there are local/provincial taxes on insurance, accommodation and other items.
 Sales taxes are NOT normally included in the price listed for sale.